rickSteR1973/my-projects/README.md

 ## Contact

-Feel free to reach out to me via [your email address] for any questions or project inquiries.
+Feel free to reach out to me via p.rajpatel5504@gmail.com for any questions or project inquiries.